TaitoUnited/taito-cli/www/README.md

 ### Standard command set

-Use the same command set from project to project no matter the technology or infrastructure.
-For example, run `taito env apply:test` to create a test environment, `taito deployment deploy:test 1.1.0` to deploy version 1.1.0 to it, `taito open logs:prod` to open production logs on browser, `taito db connect` to connect to a local database and `taito db connect:test` to connect to the test environment database.
-And while you are working on a project, report your working hours with `taito hours add: 6,5 DESCRIPTION` or by using a timer.
+Use the same simple command set from project to project no matter the technology or infrastructure.
+Easily manage your containers, functions, databases and object storages running on anywhere.
+Just add taito configuration file to your project, and you're good to go.
+And it works with legacy applications too.
+See the [command reference](https://github.com/TaitoUnited/taito-cli/blob/dev/help.txt).

 ### Extensible